ericmaustin/layermake/README.md

   --profile TEXT             AWS profile to use
   -d, --description TEXT     description of the layer -v, --verbose              verbose output
-  --quiet                    quiet output.
+  -q, --quiet                    quiet output.
 Only display errors and warnings.
 Turn off animations.
   --no-publish               do not publish the layer, only bundle.
+  --no-zip                   do not publish the layer, and do not zip the bundled layer.
   -r, --runtime TEXT         nodejs runtime
   -m, --manifest TEXT        nodejs manifest file (package.json) -o, --output TEXT          target output directory  [default: layer]